Jan125/pb.pnb/doc/readme.txt

     Returns:    List snapshot under given names.
     Creates a new list entry and gets the list snapshot under the given names, in order.

+Take
+    Takes:      Name0, Name1, ..., NameN
+    Returns:    List snapshot under given names.
+    Creates a new list entry and gets the list snapshot under the given names, in order.
+Removes variable.

 Remove
     Takes:      Name0, Name1, ..., NameN Or Name=All
     Returns:    Nothing